 David was the coordinator of the European Group for the Study of Deviance and Social Control from 2009-2012.
-He is a former editor of the Howard Journal of Crime and Justice and is the co-founding editor of the journal Justice, Power and Resistance.
+He is a former editor of the Howard Journal of Crime and Justice and a co-founding editor of the journal Justice, Power and Resistance.

 David's main research interests include the ethical and political foundations of penal abolitionism; the relationship between abolitionism, human rights and social justice; critical social theory and the concept of 'crime'; and critical approaches to poverty, prisons and punishment.